Close Menu

 Prior to Franklin D. Roosevelt, the social ramifications of smoking by a President or otherwise using tobacco were not anything like they are today.
 The percentage of Americans that smoked or used some form of tobacco was much higher as you go back in time (42% of American adults in 1965, only 19% in 2010).
 Overall, about 61% of American Presidents used tobacco of one type or another.
 Another 11 are known or rumored to have used marijuana, including some of the Founding Fathers (George Washington!) and it will be interesting to see what happens in the White House when marijuana is totally legalized in the United States!

-Question for students (and subscribers): Do you think a US President should abstain from tobacco as an example to our youth?
-Give us your thoughts on the subject in the comments section below this article.
+Question for students (and subscribers) to ponder: Do you think a US President should abstain from tobacco as an example to our youth?
+What are your thoughts on the subject?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!